 What are Tahltan arts and crafts like?

-Like other Athabaskan peoples, Tahltan artists are known for their beadwork
+Like other Athabaskan peoples, Tahltan artists are known for embroidering designs with

-and quillwork.
+and quills.
 Here is an online photo gallery of

 What other Native Americans did the Tahltan tribe interact with?

 The Tahltans traded often with neighboring Athabaskan tribes, especially the

 although at other times they were peaceful trading partners.

 What kinds of stories do the Tahltan Indians tell?

 There are lots of traditional Tahltan legends and fairy tales.
 Storytelling is very important to the

 Tahltan Indian culture.
 Here is one Tahltan legend about